Saigon-Style Peanut Sauce for Vietnamese Spring Rolls

 "Hoisin Peanut Sauce" - A dipping bowl filled with creamy and flavorful Vietnamese Peanut Sauce with some Vietnamese chili oil on top

-Vietnamese Peanut Sauce for Spring Rolls (from Saigon)
+Saigon-Style Peanut Sauce for Vietnamese Spring Rolls

 Cielle